Vladislav Goldin: Professional career

 On June 26, Goldin signed a two-way contract with the Miami Heat after going unselected in the 2025 NBA draft.
 In the 2025 NBA Summer League, he averaged 9.5 points and 5.3 rebounds in 17.7 minutes, including an 18-point, 10-rebound, 4-block finale in which he scored the game-winner with 11 seconds left in a 93-92 victory.
 On the eve of the November 7 opening of the NBA G League season for the Sioux Falls Skyforce, Goldin was called up to the Heat roster in response to an injury to Bam Adebayo.
+In his G League debut on November 21, against the Wisconsin Herd, he posted 23 points and 9 rebounds, making 10 of 13 field goal attempts including both of his three point shot attempts.
+With seven Heat players sidelined, he made his NBA debut on December 19, 2025 in the final minute of play against the Boston Celtics.
+He played the final 55 seconds and tallied one assist.
+On February 1, Goldin scored his first NBA points on a Jumpman style slam dunk during a three game in four night set against the Chicago Bulls.

+The Heat extended a two-way contract for the 2026 season on June 29, 2026.
+Goldin was announced on June 30, 2026 as a member of the 2026 NBA Summer League roster for the Miami Heat.

 Russian national team career

 Goldin played for the Russian national team in the 2018 FIBA U18 European Championship, and the 2019 FIBA Under-19 Basketball World Cup.